ntusg-blockchain/2018-Fall-Developer-Challenge/challenge3/README.md

 Use `python3 test.py` to run all the tests.
 You may add your own tests and run them with `python [filename].py`.
 Make sure to format tests according to the `unittest` module (take a look at the other files to see examples).

 Writing your own tests is not required but highly recommended.
 All that matters is you pass our internal test cases.

+## Submission

+Please attach your `simple_coin.py` file to an email (together with other challenges solution, if any) and send to [blockchain.ntusg@gmail.com](mailto:blockchain.ntusg@gmail.com).
+Please also fill in the email topic with "2018 Recruitment Challenge -- Blockchain@NTU".